Timea's Kitchen

 Looking for the best stuffed cabbage rolls recipe?
 Look no further!
 This week, I'm sharing my husband's all-time favorite: tender cabbage leaves filled with a savory mixture of pork mince, rice, tomatoes, thyme, and dill.
 Imagine sinking your teeth into these juicy little bundles, bursting with flavour!
 It's the perfect light and satisfying meal for a hot summer evening, and I made it even more special using the first harvest of cabbage from our garden.

 This recipe brings the flavours of Hungary right to your kitchen!
-This Hungarian stuffed cabbage gets a summer makeover with the addition of fresh dill, summer savory, and a vibrant tomato sauce simmered with sweet paprika and a touch of heat.
+This best stuffed cabbage rolls gets a summer makeover with the addition of fresh dill, summer savory, and a vibrant tomato sauce simmered with sweet paprika and a touch of heat.
 Together with the best Hungarian stuffed cabbage rolls it's a dish that celebrates both the season's bounty and the rich culinary traditions of Eastern Europe.

 Jump to: